Sprained Ankle Exercises

 Isometric strengthening

 These ankle sprain exercises work the joint in all directions statically.
 This means without movement.
-Isometric ankle sprain exercises often form part of the early stages of rehabilitation as long as pain allows.
+Isometric ankle sprain exercises often form part of the early stages of rehabilitation, as long as pain allows.
 The aim is to contract your muscles using the band as resistance to prevent movement.
 Make sure to include inversion, eversion, plantar flexion, and dorsiflexion.

 Isometric partner exercises